Do You Know?

 · Thoroughly dry skin folds (toes, groin, armpits);

-· Change into breathable, antimicrobial socks after sweating.
+· Change into breathable socks after sweating;

 · Block transmission: